Practical Tips for Return to Work Post COVID-19

 Changes of shift / work patterns; This may well change in your current environment; we all have to accommodate these changes so that everyone benefits and is kept safe.

 Is there a Risk Assessment Available?
-As highlighted in Return to Work Risk Assessment, this is something that should have taken place, so, make sure your employer has done this AND make sure you have access to it AND understand the contents.
+As highlighted in Return to Work Risk Assessment, this is something that should have taken place, so, make sure your employer has done this AND make sure you have access to it AND fully understand the contents.

 Any PPE and How to Use it?
 If this is relevant for you, make sure you have access to it and understand the use and disposal or care of it.